tokuhirom/Amon2-Docs/source/architecture.rst

 Architecture of Amon2
 =====================

-This is a architecture specification of Amon2.
+This is the architecture specification of Amon2.

 .. toctree::
    :maxdepth: 3